BradTheeStallion/QAP3_FSJS_BA/README.md

 This repository was generated from https://github.com/menglishca/user-management-base

 Welcome to the 3rd (and final) QAP for my Full-Stack JavaScript course at Keyin College.
 I modified the template provided by my instructor to produce a Node.js Express application for user authentication and management with role-based access control.

+Here is an example of the .env file to get the program running (you will need to fill in your own value):

+SESSION_SECRET=replace_this_with_a_secure_key

+If you have any difficulty with the .env, don't hesitate to reach out to me.

-Key features include:
+Key features of this project include:

 *User registration with secure password hashing
 *User login with session management